Japan Cup: Course

-The Japan Cup is held at the Tokyo Racecourse, situated in the western Tokyo suburb of at Fuchū.
-At 2,400 metres long, the race is ran counter-clockwise around the Racecourse's oval turf track, which uses a blend of Noshiba grass and Italian ryegrass.
-The Japan Cup uses Tokyo Racecourse's A-course configuration, which has the track's fence rail in its innermost position.
-This configuration means the circumference measures 2,083m and the width of the race varies from 31m to 41m, offering racers ample room to maneuver and overtake other racers, as well as avoid being boxed in, in ways that are not always available in similarly length races.
+The Japan Cup is held at the Tokyo Racecourse, in the western Tokyo suburb of Fuchū.
+At 2400 m, the race is run counter-clockwise around the oval turf track, which uses a blend of Noshiba grass and Italian ryegrass.
+The Cup uses Tokyo Racecourse's A-course configuration, placing the track's fence rail in its innermost position.
+This means the circumference measures 2083 m and the width varies from 31 to 41 m, offering competitors ample room to manoeuvre and overtake in ways that are not always available in similar-length races.

-There are several undulations across the track, varying in size and length over the race's duration, with a sharp rise of 1.2m over 60m halfway through the race being one of the more challenging obstacles.
-The homestretch is one of the longest in Japanese racing at 525m, which often leads to dramatic late finishes.
-At 400m to the post, there is a sharp 2 meters of elevation gain over the next 120m, requiring the horses to conserve their stamina in the race to overcome this final hurdle.
-The final stretch after this is flat, allowing for the racers to focus entirely on one last spurt of speed towards the post.
+The track has several undulations, varying in size and length, with a sharp rise of 1.2 m over 60 m halfway through being one of the more challenging obstacles.
+The homestretch is one of the longest in Japanese racing at 525 m, often leading to dramatic late surges.
+At 400 m to the post, there is a sharp two metres of elevation gain over the next 120 m, requiring jockeys to conserve their horse's stamina to overcome this final hurdle.
+The final stretch is flat, allowing racers to focus entirely on one last spurt of speed towards the post.

-Due to the race's length and demanding finish, the race tends to favour strong closers who can handle the uphill run and quickly accelerate in the final straight.
-Despite the race starting in the homestretch about 300m before the winning post, beginning the race with a long 325m before the first corner and theoretically minimising early positional advantages, analysis of the 2014-24 races shows that the horses that start near the inner fence are notably more likely to win the race.
-Typically the Japan Cup's track is graded as firm or good to firm, in part benefiting from the dry conditions offered from the late autumn.
+Due to its length and demanding finish, the race tends to favour strong closers who can handle the uphill run and quickly accelerate in the final straight.
+There is a long 325 m before the first corner.
+While theoretically this minimises early positional advantages, analysis of the 2014 to 2024 races shows that horses starting near the inner fence are significantly more likely to win.